HelloStudentWorld/market_reports/oneil_relative_strength_report_2025-08-29.md

 ### **Current Sector Leadership**

-The current market leadership is coming from the following sectors: **Next Generation Internet, Fintech Innovation, Uranium**.
+The current market leadership is coming from the following sectors: **Fintech Innovation, Next Generation Internet, Uranium**.

-The **Next Generation Internet** sector (represented by **ARKW**) is showing particularly strong relative strength with an RS rating of 89.0 and performance of 28.63% vs. the S&P 500.
+The **Fintech Innovation** sector (represented by **ARKF**) is showing particularly strong relative strength with an RS rating of 89.0 and performance of 29.17% vs. the S&P 500.
 This sector is trading above its 10-day, 50-day, 200-day moving average(s).
 Investors should consider focusing on high RS stocks within these leading sectors for potential outperformance.

 ---